Net-X-Convert & Proxy

 Net-X-Proxy/Net-X-Convert also support JPEG file extraction for thumbnails and preview.
 JPEG files can be extracted as a single file from any absolute or time code based point in the file.
 Also, a series of JPEG files can be extracted at a certain distance from each other to make a pop up thumbnail preview for a web player.

-Direct Command Line and Enterprise REST APIs
+Direct Command Line

-Sharing Content and Collaboration
+Proxy Content for Review and Collaboration

 Net-X-Proxy can create low resolution (or proxy) streaming files to share with your team via local share, HTTP or dedicated MAM.
 Net-X-Proxy supports output to MP4, fragmented MP4, TS, M3U8/HLS and DASH formats, including multi bitrate outputs.
 As much metadata, time code and caption information as possible is maintained in each of the proxy formats.
 Metadata and closed caption tracks can also be extracted to add more information into your MAM.
 Net-X-Convert includes all of Net-X-Proxy's capabilities.